 It is highly recommended to seek professional medical care within 24 hours of your injury.
 Your doctor can make recommendations on bed rest and cervical collars based on your individual case.

-Treatments for whiplash include1:
+Treatments for neck pain and whiplash include1:

 - Chiropractic care